fadieh/checklist_swift/readme.md

 #### Learning outcomes

-- To fully understand using TableViews and Navigation Controllers
+- Get to grips with using TableViews and Navigation Controllers
-- To understand how to recycle cells in a TableView to display data.
+- Build a foundation in recycling cells in a TableView to display data.
+- Understand the data source as the link between data and the table view.

+#### To Do

+- TDD with XCTest
+- Develop the design style.

 #### Technologies Used